vivekjag1/Smart-Grid-Security-CS-4404/README.md

 C12.19 defines many tables for the operation of a meter, some of which may be exploited, but one stands out in particular as it holds user information.
 The password table contains user ID numbers, access levels, and, most importantly, passwords.
 C12.19 provides an option for basic encryption of these passwords in later revisions, but earlier implementations store them as plaintext.
 Even with encryption, brute-force password cracking may prove useful.

 With this, the vulnerability is revealed.
 Assuming proper access to hardware, a bad actor can wait for a PSEM read request to be sent for the vulnerable password table.
 The plaintext passwords associated with their user ID numbers can then be intercepted via a "man-in-the-middle" attack.
-This attack is what this project seeks to simulate.
+Once the password is intercepted, the attacker can send write requests to the server, causing the customer to be unfairly billed.
+This project simulates this attack.

 ## Required Hardware